 If corrective action is required at the C&D Cell, cost estimates for corrective action shall be submitted to the ODEQ for approval.
 The cost estimates shall be a detailed written estimate, in current dollars, of the cost of hiring a third party to perform the corrective action in accordance with an approved corrective action plan.
-The corrective action cost estimate shall be set by the ODEQ and account for the total costs of corrective action activities as described in an approved corrective action plan for the entire corrective action period.
+The corrective action cost estimate shall be set by the ODEQ and account for the total costs of corrective action period.
 The amount of financial assurance provided must be increased to account for corrective action costs.